shichao-an/notes/docs/bd/ch1.md

 If a person visits the same URL in a time range with two user IDs connected via equivs (even transitively), that should only count as one visit.
 A new equiv coming in can change the results for any query over any time range for any URL.

-Instead of showing details of the solutions which require covering many concepts such as indexing, distributed databases, batch processing, [HyperLogLog](https://en.wikipedia.org/wiki/HyperLogLog), we’ll focus on the characteristics of the solutions and the striking differences between them.
+Instead of showing details of the solutions which require covering many concepts such as indexing, distributed databases, batch processing, [HyperLogLog](https://en.wikipedia.org/wiki/HyperLogLog), we'll focus on the characteristics of the solutions and the striking differences between them.
 The best possible fully incremental solution is shown in detail in Chapter 10, and the Lambda Architecture solution is built up in Chapter 8, 9, 14, and 15.

 The two solutions can be compared on three axes: accuracy, latency, and throughput. [p14] The Lambda Architecture solution is significantly better in all respects.
 Lambda Architecture can produce solutions with higher performance in every respect, while also avoiding the complexity that plagues fully incremental architectures.

 ### Lambda Architecture

 Computing arbitrary functions on an arbitrary dataset in real time is not a simple problem.
-There’s no single tool that provides a complete solution.
+There's no single tool that provides a complete solution.
 Instead, you have to use a variety of tools and techniques to build a complete Big Data system.

 The main idea of the Lambda Architecture is to build Big Data systems as a series of layers, as shown in the following figure.